winitzki/lamonte-jexer-wikis/terminals.md

 2 - Also fails to filter out sixel data, leaving garbage on screen.

 3 - Latest in repository.

+3b - Latest in repository, using graphics PR branch.

 4 - Requires TERM=xterm-1003 before starting.